Why Need to Do Cloud Storage Migration?

 Step 1.
 Create One MultCloud Account

-In its official website, you can see “Sign up” on top right or bottom left.
+In its official website, you can see “Sign up Free” on top right.
 Especially, in its home page, you can create an account through the banner entrance.
 Or, you can directly create an account in sign up page.

 Step 2.
 Add Cloud Account

 After you have created an account of MultCloud, either temporary or private, you can then add your related cloud drive storage accounts into MultCloud platform.

 Sign in your MultCloud account, in its main window, click on “Add Cloud” tab on the top and then choose one of the cloud you want to add (here take Google Drive as an example).
 Then, just follow the guidance to finish adding cloud drives task.